-- The 2 mile long pipe was floated 220 miles across the sea from Northern Ireland.
+- The 2 mile long pipe was floated 220 miles across the sea from Northern Ireland where it was fabricated.

 - It took 4 years of planning, and weighs 20,000 tonnes – transportation and installation alone has needed the expertise of around 100 people.

 - It’s roughly the same length as 25 Blackpool Towers are tall, or 12.5 of ‘The Shards’.

 Many thanks to Geoff Haw for these photos taken at 7am on Wednesday 8 August 2017.
 The pipe was floated to shore on the previous high tide overnight.

 Concrete collars are used to weight and protect the pipe.
 It’s towed across the sea in a pipestring with the concrete collars attached.

 The supersize outfall pipe is an important part of United Utilities work to enhance the sewer network in Blackpool and will be used during periods of heavy rain to pump storm water away from the sewer network.
 It will not only help prevent flooding of properties, but with the storm water being pumped so far out into sea, it will help to protect bathing waters.

-A new 30 metre deep storm tank, and a new pumping station which will have the capacity to pump 14 tonnes of water per second through the massive new outfall pipes, are just some of the major engineering activities taking place.
+A new 30 metre deep storm tank, and a pumping station with the capacity to pump 14 tonnes of water per second through the massive new outfall pipes, are just two of the major engineering activities taking place.
 They will help to protect Blackpool’s Blue Flag beach and keep all of our bathing waters clean.

 United Utilities work will be finished in 2019.
 A completely revamped Anchorsholme Park will be re-opened in 2020, boasting a new bowling club, a café, outdoor seating area, children’s playground, sports area with tennis courts and a trim trail.

 More about the Pumping Station & Outfall Pipe